safe-research/permissionless-create2/doc/erc.md

 Ensuring that contracts share the same address and code on multiple chains is a hard problem.
 It is typically done by having a known CREATE2 factory contract at a specific address that can further deterministically deploy new contracts using the `CREATE2 (0xf5)` opcode.

 However, there is a bootstrapping problem: how do you get a CREATE2 factory contract with a specific address and code?

 ### Existing Solutions

 There are currently three main approaches to this problem:

-#### 1. Nick's method
+#### 1. Nick's Method

 Use Nick's method to randomly generate a signature for a transaction **without** [EIP-155](./eip-155.md) replay protection that deploys the CREATE2 factory.
 Nick's method ensures that there is no known private key for an account that deploys the CREATE2 factory, meaning that the resulting contract will have a deterministic address and code on all chains.
 This strategy is used by [Arachnid/deterministic-deployment-proxy](https://github.com/Arachnid/deterministic-deployment-proxy), one of the most widely used CREATE2 factory contracts.